Mehdi Araghi

-Mahdi Araghi (1930 - 26 August 1979) (مهدی عراقی) was a founder of Fadayan-e Islam.
-He and a friend had participated in Hassan-Ali Mansur's terror, and he was kept in prison during the Shah's regime until the Iranian Revolution.
-After the revolution he was in charge of Qasr Prison, the prison from which he had recently been freed.
-He was assassinated by the Forghan group on 13 August 1979.
+Mehdi Araghi (مهدی عراقی; 1930 – 26 August 1979) was a founder of Fadayan-e Islam.
+He and a friend had participated in Hassan-Ali Mansur's assassination, and he was kept in prison during the Shah's regime until the 1979 Iranian Revolution.
+After the revolution he was in charge of the Qasr Prison in Tehran, the prison from which he had recently been freed.
+He was assassinated by the Forqan Group on 26 August 1979.